DataMedSci/yagit/docs/source/installation.rst

    setup.bat

-Note that, by default these scripts will only build the library but not install it.
+Note that these scripts will only build the library and not install it by default.
 To install it, configure the options appropriately in the script file.

 For now, the Windows script can install dependencies using only `Conan`_ package manager.